Oscar Mathisen

-Short biography
+Early life

 Oscar Mathisen was born in Kristiania (now Oslo) as the youngest of seven children.
 His parents, Carl Anton Mathisen (born in Østre Toten Municipality in 1852) and Pauline Mathisen (born in Vang Municipality in 1853), had five sons and two daughters: Carl Markus (1875), Petter Jørgen (1877), Johan Ingval (1879), Agnis Pauline (1880), Sigurd Valdemar (1883), Margit Antoni (1885), and Oscar Wilhelm (1888), all born in Kristiania.
+Mathisens parents made sure all their children knew how to skate.
+This paid off, as both Mathisen and his brother Sigurd became professional skaters.

+Career

-Oscar Mathisen was National Champion in 1907 at the age of 18, and became World Champion the following year (four years after his brother Sigurd Mathisen), despite falling on the 500 m.
+Mathisen was crowned National Champion in 1907 at the age of 18, and became World Champion the following year (four years after his brother Sigurd Mathisen), despite falling on the 500 m.
 During his career, he set 14 world records, with his 1,500 m record from 1914 standing unrivalled for 23 years.
 The day before he set that 1,500 m record, he had broken Jaap Eden's world record on the 5,000 m and thereby had become the world record holder on all distances.
 He became World Allround Champion five times, a record that stood until 2013 when it was broken by Sven Kramer, and European Allround Champion three times.

 After World War I, he became a professional skater and he was Professional World Champion in 1920.
 He continued his skating career until 1929.
 In that last year of his career, then 40 years old, he went to Davos, where people were preparing for the European Championships, and proved that he could still skate fast by beating the world record times on both the 500 m and the 1,000 m, although his times were not recognised as world records because he was a professional skater.

-Mathisen always was a gentleman in defeat and showed genuine respect towards skaters who had beaten him and top skaters afterwards, as illustrated by his losses against Nikolay Strunnikov and his message to Oleg Goncharenko.
-His life ended tragically, as Mathisen killed his wife and then himself after his wife had suffered from severe depression for many years.
+Mathisen was known for showing respect towards competitors who defeated him, including Nikolay Strunnikov, and later expressed appreciation for leading skaters such as Oleg Goncharenko.

+Death and legacy

+On April 10th, 1954, Mathisen murdered his wife before committing suicide.

 In 1959, a statue of Mathisen was erected outside of Frogner stadion in Oslo, where he celebrated many of his triumphs.
 Every year since 1959, the Oscar Mathisen Memorial Trophy is awarded to the most outstanding speed skating performance of the season.